 I think that if Clinton had managed to bring that younger, more natural self to the election, she would have cleaned it.

-Hillary Clinton came across as fake, liar, sneaky and self centered.
+Hillary Clinton came across as fake, a liar, sneaky, and self-centered.

-Part of it is because she was too focused on trying to tell people what they wanted to hear and, trying to be who she’s not, was often either too insecure or too aggressive.
+Part of it is because she was too focused on trying to tell people what they wanted to hear and, trying to be who she was not, was often either too insecure or too aggressive.